mmorri10/DL-CMB_Labeler-Lupolab/README.md

 **Usage:**

 1. Run Lupo-Lab/CMB_Labeler with 'semion' (user-guided GUI for FP reduction) or 'semioff'.
-2. Generate .mat data for CNN (See matlab code example. the .mat requires two fields: 'centroids' and 'swi', see demo data)
+2. Run subjectlist.m to create datadir.mat file (this stores the paths of all the subjects you want to run)
-3. Run CNN (in virtualenv/conda):
+3. Run create_mat_file.m to generate the .mat data for deep network python script

-cd python_code
+4. Run predict.py MAT_FILE_PATH (in virtualenv/conda):

 python predict.py MAT_FILE_PATH

 The result will be added to the original .mat file.